The Dark Art of Designing for Dark Mode

 - Brightness decreases

-In these examples, the area of shadow has higher saturation and lower brightness than the area not in shadow.
+This mimics how light and shadow impact color in the real world.
+In these examples from Erik Kennedy, the area of shadow has higher saturation and lower brightness than the area not in shadow:

 Color and accessibility

-Now that we’ve talked about hue, saturation, and brightness, let’s cover some basic accessibility guidelines when it comes to color.
+Now that weâve talked about hue, saturation, and brightness, letâs cover some basic accessibility guidelines when it comes to color.

-If you’re not familiar with WCAG, it stands for the Web Content Accessibility Guidelines.
+Fortunately, there are some well-documented accessibility standards we can follow.
+If youâre not familiar with WCAG, it stands for the Web Content Accessibility Guidelines.
 WCAG standards aim to make web content more accessible to people with visual, auditory, physical, cognitive, and neurological impairments.
-So it’s not just about color.
+So itâs not just about color.

-For example, in the second button, the dark text has a contrast ratio of 9.5 to 1 against the blue button background.
-The same blue button background has a contrast ratio of only 1.1:1 with the white page background.
+WCAG supplies us with guidelines for color contrast ratiosâthe difference in contrast between two colors.
+For example, in the second button the dark text has a contrast ratio of 9.5 to 1 against the green button background.
+The same green button background has a contrast ratio of only 1.2:1 with the gray page background.

-As you can see with some of these oranges, yellows, greens, and reds, color contrast might help with legibility, but high color contrast alone may not be sufficient for certain types of color blindness to help with color differentiation.
+Did you know that there are several different types of colorblindness?
+Itâs another thing to factor in when working with color.
+As you can see with some of these oranges, yellows, greens, and reds, color contrast might help with legibility, but high color contrast alone may not help with color differentiation for certain types of color blindness:

 WCAG cheat sheet:

-- Don’t use color as the only way to convey information
+- Donât use color as the only way to convey information

 - 3:1 - Buttons against a background